sweetsmint/Composition_Java/README.md

     - Custom `502.html` and `maintenance.html` pages
     - Generate favicons using modern best practices

-Besides the Rails app itself, a number of new Doc
+Besides the Rails app itself, a number of new Docker related files were added to the project which would be any file having `*docker*` in its name.
+Also GitHub Actions have been set up.